Skip to main content

 3. Dataset that is deemed of interest to funder (see an example here - Admin access only)

 4. Any optional datasets identified in the SOW should be called out in comments in the SOW during review.
-NTAP and PI should decide if the optional datasets should be added to the data sharing plan (DSP).
+FUNDER and PI should decide if the optional datasets should be added to the data sharing plan (DSP).

 1. A word document (Admin access only) “packet” that contains: